mkgold/dhintro18/IntroDH-syllabus-f18.md

 **October 2 - Networks of Scholarly Communication**

-* Fitzpatrick, Kathleen.
-Planned Obsolescence: Publishing, Technology, and the Future of the Academy.
+* Fitzpatrick, Kathleen. *Planned Obsolescence: Publishing, Technology, and the Future of the Academy*.
 New York University Press, 2011.(PDF)

 * Fitzpatrick, Kathleen. [“Academia, Not Edu.”](https://kfitz.info/academia-not-edu/) *Kfitz*, 26 Sept.
 2015.